 The Lower Silesian Wilderness is inhabited by about 30 wolves living in the poorly accessible parts of the forest.
 The wilderness is the most important refuge of the white-tailed eagle, black grouse and the capercaillie in western Poland.
 Moreover, such rare bird species as the eagle-owl, black stork and the hoopoe have their habitat here.
 The mid-forest wetlands, in turn, constitute a refuge for the common crane, common snipe and Savi’s warbler.
 A bit of luck, persistence and patience will guarantee you exceptional photos!

 The Lower Silesian Wilderness is a perfect place for active tourism.
-It is a heaven for enthusiasts of horse riding, cycling and walking tours, or canoeing trips.
 Explore the forest by bike, horse or canoe to find its hidden treasures.
 In the wooded area you can find a lot of ruins of German bunkers form the II World War.
 There are even nuclear bunkers built by Soviets after 1945.
 According to some historians, the Soviet bunker located near the town of Szprotawa, was one of the most modern at its peak.
 The bunker was supposed to enable army officers commanding even in case of nuclear fallout falling from the sky.
 Take this unique opportunity to see these places with your own eyes.

 Read more :